9aia/thal/pm/BACKLOG.md

 - Reduce the bundle size with valibot
 - Optimize invalidations (use queryClient.setQueryData)
 - Skip categorization on discoverability change
-- Implement infinite scrolls
+- Implement infinite scrolls with virtual scroll or pagination
 - Paginate contact and chat search
 - Implement `<NuxtImg>`
-- Improve data fetching (specially waterfalls)
 - Create a lazy sidebar for the right sidebar similar to the left sidebar
 - Clean up current playing message on message stop
+- Improve data fetching (specially waterfalls)
 - Pregenerate site pages

 ## Design

-### Medium priority
+### Low priority

+- Add respective loading states for sidebar (using the skeletons) and respective headers for each view
 - Add setting item type for modal openers
 - Improve scroll look and feel

-### Low priority

-- Add respective loading states for sidebar (using the skeletons) and respective headers for each view
 - Add custom payment pages

 ## DX